 “A Franciscan Education seeks to form persons and build a better world.
 It emphasizes relationship building, and community through a culture of social responsibility” (Association of Franciscan Colleges and Universities).
 The Franciscan Missionaries of Our Lady University [formerly, Our Lady of the Lake College] has a tradition of service and a strong commitment to community-engaged learning in healthcare education that promotes student success.

-“Service-learning is a course-based, credit-bearing educational experience in which students (a) participate in an organized service activity that meets identified community needs and (b) reflect on the service activity in such a way as to gain further understanding of the course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility,” (Bringle and Hatcher 1995:112).
+Service-Learning promotes our mission of service, the ideals of a Franciscan education, student formation, and success.
+Service-Learning is defined as a “course-based, credit bearing educational experience in which students (a) participate in an organized service activity that meets identified community needs, and (b) reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of personal values and civic responsibility” (Bringle and Hatcher, 1995).

 The Office of Service-Learning is located at 7525 Picardy Ave. on the second floor of the Student Services building.
 Services provided by the Service-Learning office include support for campus-community partners, community partner and faculty development workshops, S-L teaching resources, student resources, S-L scholarship and resources for external S-L grant writing.